 Cane Corso is pronounced as ‘kah-naye’ ‘Kor-so’.
 This wonderful breed makes an excellent family pet for he is keen, intelligent, loyal and a great companion to kids and adults.
 Want to know more about this guardian protector breed?
-Read on for details about their temperament, Cane Corso puppy, breeders, colors, price etc.
+Read on for details about their temperament, training, colors, where you can find a puppy etc.

 - The word Cane Corso literally means guard dog.

 - This Mastiff type breed is derived from the Roman Molossian – a large, now extinct dog breed.

 Size – Males: 64 cm to 68 cm or 25.1 to 26.8 inches.
 Females: 60-64 cm or 23.6 to 25.19 inches.

 Weight – Males: 45-50 kilos or up to 110 lbs.
 Females: 40-45 kilos or up to 99 lb.

 Colors – This breed comes in interesting colors like black, light and dark grey, light and dark fawn and red.

 Where to find a Cane Corso for sale

 The best places to look for reputed and knowledgeable Cane Corso breeders include the official website of the Cane Corso Club.
 Once you find reliable places for Cane Corso for sale, you will need to choose between buying a puppy or an adult dog.
 Adopting is also a good option.
 When you go for a fully developed adult Corso, you can bypass some of the puppyhood teething problems.
 However, an adult dog may not be trained and shaping its behavior and traits could be problematic.
 Genuine professional breeders will screen your Cane Corsi’s eyes and for hip problems.
 So a Cane Corso puppy adopted from a legitimate breeder will come with a health certificate.